kikeh/PP6RemoteAPI/README.md

 PP6RemoteAPI Client
 ===================

-A client for the ProPresenter Remote Websocket API.
+A client for the ProPresenter6 Remote Websocket API.

 Getting started
 ---------------